epogrebnyak/abacus/README.md

 Using `abacus` you can:

 - define a chart of accounts,
-- create general ledger,
+- post regular and adjustment entries to ledger,
-- post accounting entries,
+- make trial balance,
 - close accounts at period end,
 - produce balance sheet and income statement.